So, you’re considering an EMBA?

 - Distinctive factual points

-These are the unique facts of your experience, such as industry niche, pertinent experience like managing through a global merger, special challenges like dealing with heavily regulated industries, or an unusual organizational structure.
+These are the unique facts of your experience, such as industry niche, pertinent experience (e.g., managing through a global merger), special challenges (e.g., dealing with heavily regulated industries), or an unusual organizational structure.

 How do you determine whether an aspect of your experience is a differentiating factor?
 Dig past the topsoil.
-For example, it’s likely in any top EMBA program that a good percentage of students will come from the consulting industry, and so it may not seem like much of a differentiator.
-But going deeper into your consulting experience for the specifics – e.g., you consult on IT strategy for the defense sector – you’ll find details that are differentiating.
+For example, it’s likely for any top EMBA program that a good percentage of applicants will come from the consulting industry, so that might not seem like much of a differentiator.
+But if you delve deeper into your consulting experience for the specifics (e.g., you consult on IT strategy for the defense sector), you’ll find details that are differentiating.

-To get the most mileage out of a differentiating factor, don’t just state the fact in your essays, but also provide illustrative detail and anecdote to truly show how it is special, different and relevant (let the reader really see it).
+To get the most mileage out of a differentiating factor, don’t just include the factor in your essays but provide illustrative detail about it and an anecdote to truly show how it is special, different, and relevant.
+(Let the reader really see it!)

 - Your individual perspective